 Constant pain signals to your brain are distracting.
 It's hard to focus.
 It's hard to get the words out.

 I would mumble when I felt too overwhelmed to speak clearly, then get so stressed I could only shout.
 It was impossible to control sometimes.
-Trying to form my thoughts into words was so hard at times, being asked a question but unable to form a sentence to reply, trying to catch the thoughts in my head but there was too much painful feedback from my body to focus.
+Trying to form my thoughts into words was so hard at times.
+Being asked a question but unable to form a sentence to reply as I tried to catch the thoughts in my head but there was too much painful feedback from my body to allow me to focus.